FREE SHIP ON BRUSH KITS & ORDERS $55+ (US ONLY)

 Step 1: Clean & Prep

 For the smoothest finish possible, clean your railings and balusters with a degreaser and tack cloth or microfiber cloth.
 Dawn dish soap and warm water works fine, and can also be used to Clean Your Paintbrushes when you’re done painting.
 Win-win!
-Make sure to wipe clean and allow to dry before moving on to step 2.If your railings or balusters have a sealer or varnish, a liquid deglosser may be a good idea.
-Otherwise, your paint might not stick as well and be more prone to chipping.

 Step 2: Sand

-Step 3: Tape off Walls, Spindles, Etc.
+Step 3: Tape off Walls, Spindles, etc.

 Step 4: Prime & Paint